jdabrante/proyecto_ets/README_en.md

 <div align="justify">

 In poker, people make decisions involving complex mathematical calculations.
 Even for the profesional players retaining all that information can be a challenge.
-As if this were not enough, they have a deadline to make decisions, so it is often necessary to sacrifice accuracy for speed.
+As if this were not difficult enough, they are given a very small amount of time to make those decisions, making it often necessary to sacrifice accuracy for speed.

-This project aims to create a web application that will help people make decisions
+This project aims to create a web application that will help people with the decision making process.

 </div>